joeldevlearning/cwm-mongodb/1-intro/readme.md

 ### 1.5 Destroy all that you've built...

-- Let's get drop Superman's book like a hot piece of Kryptonite.
+- Let's drop Superman's book like a hot piece of Kryptonite.
 First, check that we know how to find it:

   ```json
   books.find( {author: {$regex: /Super/} } ).forEach(printjson)